heremaps/gluecodium/docs/documentation_conventions.md

 * Doxygen markup is added to the generated documentation comments.
 * Each documentation comment is enclosed in `/**` and `*/` "brackets".
 * Each line of a multi-line comment is prefixed with `*`.
-* The text for the documentation comment is taken verbatim from its FIDL definition, with some exceptions outlined below.
+* The text for the documentation comment is taken verbatim from its IDL definition, with some exceptions outlined below.

 ### Method comment